manguluka/zeit-integration-starter-offline/README.md

 Originally created for participants in the inaugaural [Zeit Integrations Hackathon](https://zeit.co/hackathon).

-Contributions(tests/documentation/endpoint support) welcome and appreciated.
+Contributions(tests/documentation/component examples) welcome and appreciated.
 Feel free to contact `Luka Kakia` on the hackathon Slack with any questions.

 ## Usage